2012 Moscow shooting: Perpetrator

-Police arrested 29-year-old Dmitry Andreyevich Vinogradov, (Дмитрий Андреевич Виноградов) lawyer at the Rigla pharmaceutical company that owned the warehouse.
+Police arrested 29-year-old Dmitry Andreyevich Vinogradov (born on 20 August 1983), (Дмитрий Андреевич Виноградов) lawyer at the Rigla pharmaceutical company that owned the warehouse.
 He was reported to have gone on a five-day drinking binge after being jilted by a co-worker.
 On 8 November, Vinogradov apologized in court and pleaded that he had "no other choice".
 He also said that he had wanted to kill himself after the massacre, but was prevented from doing so.

 An investigator said that Vinogradov had been planning the shooting spree since January.
 He took lessons at a gun range to improve his shooting.
 Vinogradov stated he believed killing as many people as possible was the only way to make the world better.
 Vinogradov was captured on security cameras moments before the shooting began.

 Vinogradov stated his biggest regret was that he had failed to kill enough "genetic trash" (a term he used in his manifesto to refer to his targets).
 During pre-trial investigation, he confessed and apologized for his actions to the relatives of the victims.

 It was determined he was sane, though he had an unbalanced mental state and had depression.
 He had previously been prescribed antidepressants.
 Vinogradov was sentenced to life imprisonment on 9 September 2013 and was ordered to pay ($) to victims' families for damages.
 He also had to undergo compulsory therapy.
 In 2014, Vinogradov was placed in the White Swan maximum-security prison.